 Fig. 3.
-MacMotion display of actual data (Tufts University) from Demonstration #6 1989-90 Oregon students before and after traditional instruction.
+MacMotion display of actual data (Tufts University) from Demonstration #6 in Fig. 1.

 Students at Oregon were first briefly introduced to kinematics with some of the Human Motion sequence of ILD's.
 Next, after all-traditional kinematics instruction, the Kinematics 2: Motion with Carts ILD sequence was completed in 40 minutes of one 50-minute lecture.
 After all-traditional lecture instruction on dynamics, the students experienced the Newton's First and Second Laws ILD sequence in 40 minutes of a 50-minute lecture period.
 Students were awarded a small number of points towards their final grades for attending and handing in their Prediction Sheets on the days when these demonstrations were carried out, but their predictions were not graded.